Create Play Travel Pacific Northwest family lifestyle and creative ideas

 Teaching my kids how to pursue intentional friendships has been another great benefit to homeschooling.
 Before they can make a friend, kids need to learn how to be a friend.
 Homeschooling effectively teaches my kids how to be friends with each other.
 We regularly talk about how to be an encourager, how to problem solve, and how to be kind.
 The accountability I can give my kids means a lot to our whole family and it’s a privilege to see my kids grow in their characters.

-Katie Wallace kids art classes homeschooling
+Katie Wallace kids art class at home

 I’ve also hosted several after school activities with other homeschool families to help my kids make friends.
 I’ve taught a few kids art classes and planned some hands-on craft days.
 Additionally, I often take my kids to homeschool skate day at our local roller skating rink.
 Getting together with other homeschool families with similar-aged kids is a great way for my kids to make friends.

-Kids art classes homeschooling extra curricular activity
+Kids art classes extra curricular activity

 Purposeful Parenting